-- (1) The Director may approve the Centralized E&P Waste Management Facility permit if it protects and minimizes adverse impacts to public health, safety, welfare, the environment, and wildlife resources.
-The Director may require any conditions of approval that are determined to be necessary and reasonable to protect public health, safety, welfare, the environment, and wildlife resources or to protect against adverse environmental impacts on any air, water, soil, or biological resource resulting from Oil and Gas Operations, or to the extent necessary to ensure compliance with the concentration levels in Table 915-1, or WQCC Regulation 41 Groundwater standards and classifications, as incorporated by reference in Rule 901.c. - (2) The Director may deny a Centralized E&P Waste Management Facility permit if it does not adequately protect or minimize impacts to public health, safety, welfare, the environment, and wildlife resources, or protect against adverse environmental impacts on any air, water, soil, or biological resource resulting from Oil and Gas Operations. - d.
+- (1) Within 90 days of the submission for a Form 28, the Director will issue a determination about whether the Form 28 application is complete. - (2) The Director may approve the Centralized E&P Waste Management Facility permit if it protects and minimizes adverse impacts to public health, safety, welfare, the environment, and wildlife resources.
+The Director may require any conditions of approval that are determined to be necessary and reasonable to protect public health, safety, welfare, the environment, and wildlife resources, or to the extent necessary to ensure compliance with the concentration levels in Table 915-1, or WQCC Regulation 41 Groundwater standards and classifications, as incorporated by reference in Rule 901.b.

+- The Director may deny a Centralized E&P Waste Management Facility permit if it does not adequately protect and minimize impacts to public health, safety, welfare, the environment, and wildlife resources. - d.
 Financial Assurance.
-The Operator of a Centralized E&P Waste Management Facility will submit for the Director's approval such financial assurance as required by Rule 704 prior to the Director issuing the operating permit. - e.
+The Operator of a Centralized E&P Waste Management Facility will submit for the Director's approval such Financial Assurance as required by Rule 704 prior to the Director issuing the operating permit. - e.
 Facility Modifications.
-Throughout the life of the facility, the Operator will submit proposed modifications to the facility design, operating plan, permit data, or permit conditions to the Director for prior approval through a Form 4, Sundry Notice. - f.
+Throughout the life of the facility, the Operator will submit proposed modifications to the facility design, operating plan, permit data, or permit conditions to the Director for prior approval through a Form 4. - f.
 Permit Expiration.
-The Form 28, Centralized E&P Waste Management Facility Permit will expire 1 year after approval if the Operator has not commenced construction of the permitted facility. - g.
+The Form 28 will expire 3 years after approval if the Operator has not commenced construction of the permitted facility. - g.
 Annual Permit Review.
 To ensure compliance with permit conditions and the Commission's Rules, the facility permit will be subject to an annual review by the Director.
-To facilitate this review, the Operator will submit an annual report summarizing operations, including the types and volumes of waste actually handled at the facility.
+To facilitate this review, the Operator will submit an annual report summarizing operations, including the types and volumes of waste handled at the facility.
 The Director may require additional information.